The capital of East Anglia has much to offer, including a wealth of historic buildings, fine shopping and modern architecture.

 Norwich Cathedral Ethelbert Gate

-Inside, the Cathedral is simply magnificent and if you have never explored this wonderful building, you should make time during your visit to Norwich.
+Norwich Cathedral is simply magnificent and if you have never explored this wonderful building, you should make time during your visit to Norwich.
 There is so much to see including detailed stonework, beautiful stained glass, carved wood and all this set in a wonderful atmosphere of tranquility and peace.
+Norwich Cathedral Close is one of the largest in England and is a very tranquil place.
+It contains the Prior’s Hall and the Bishop’s Palace and many of the buildings form part of King Edward VI School, which is also known as Norwich School.

 Norwich Cathedral Organ